So you're probably wondering...what does the "D" stand for?

 Actually the party spirit begins any time you approach The D Las Vegas.
 Outside on Fremont Street, you'll discover the modern-looking D Bar, where dancing girls in boots and fringed bikinis pour frozen alcohol-infused drinks into funny souvenir cups.
 Flair bartenders also flaunt their talents while mixing cocktails at the other end of the long counter.

 What else should you know about The D Las Vegas?
 Well, its showroom features some truly eclectic entertainment.
-Comedy magician Adam London and ventriloquism duo Patrick Murray and Matilda appear in the afternoons in "Ja-Makin'-Me-Laugh."
-You can get tickets to the one-man comedy "Defending the Caveman," the interactive mystery dinner show "Marriage Can Be Murder" or the hilarious musical extravaganza starring Frankie Scinta in the evenings.
+Comedy magician Adam London appears in the afternoons.
+You can get tickets to the one-man comedy "Defending the Caveman," the interactive mystery dinner show "Marriage Can Be Murder" or the hilarious musical extravaganza starring Frankie Scinta (closing May 20, 2015) in the evenings.
 (A little bit of trivia: Frankie and his brother have a Michigan connection too.
 In their early days, they performed at Joe Vicari's Detroit restaurant.)

 The casino at The D Las Vegas mixes modern and vintage atmospheres.
 You'll hear dance-oriented music over the speaker system while playing the latest in slot machines and table games (some of which are manned by the sizzling "Dancing Dealers") on the first floor.
 On the second floor, it's a blast to the past.
 You'll discover discover classic coin-operated machines and the beloved Sigma Derby, an electronic horse racing game.
 The resort also houses a William Hill Sports Book.